Wills & Estate Litigation

 When a loved one passes away, family members often pore over will and trust statements to discover who will inherit family treasures, such as antiques, mementoes and jewelry.
 Family members rush to find out how their loved one’s money and property will be allocated.

-At the law firm of Hefferon & Hefferon, P.A., we have substantial experience representing clients when conflicts over wills and estates rip apart families.
+At the law firm of Hefferon Law, PLLC, we have substantial experience representing clients when conflicts over wills and estates rip apart families.
 We have a strong background resolving these emotionally-charged disputes as quickly as possible, and we are ready to help you.
 Contact us today to schedule a convenient appointment.

 Substantial Wills and Estate Litigation Experience

-Our law firm’s partners — attorneys Paul Hefferon and Thomas Hefferon — have more than 50 combined years of experience representing trustees and beneficiaries in complicated will and estate disputes, involving:
+Paul Hefferon has extensive experience representing trustees and beneficiaries in complicated will and estate disputes, involving:

 - Will challenges